-Professional Field Experience provides responsible seniors with the opportunity to spend part of their school day as an unpaid intern/observer in the professional career area of their choice.
+Academic Grade 12 only Professional Field Experience provides responsible seniors with the opportunity to spend part of their school day as an unpaid intern/observer in the professional career area of their choice.
 Students also attend a weekly academic seminar run by the Professional Field Experience coordinator.
+Various topics will be covered each week using the computer as a learning tool.
 Students must apply and be accepted into this program.
 Good attendance, character, and academic standing are essential.
+Weight 1 will require advanced course work.
+The areas most commonly pursued are described below: